jArrMi/resipi/README.md

 # Resepi - Sample Reference Project
-Pronouns like `ˈresəˌpē`, is a sample application showcasing how to use clean architecture and MVVM on Android using RxJava & RxAndroid.
+Pronounced as `ˈresəˌpē`, is a sample application showcasing how to use clean architecture and MVVM on Android using RxJava & RxAndroid.

 ![Resepi Demo](https://raw.githubusercontent.com/dartharrmi/resipi/main/media/20200807_131233_edited.2020-08-07%2020_41_41.gif)